freenas/freenas-docs/userguide/jails.rst

 changed, so these fields will be grayed out.

-.. note:: To modify the IP address information for a jail, use the "Edit Jail" button instead of the associated networking commands from the command line of the jail.
+.. note:: To modify the IP address information for a jail, use the :guilabel:`Edit Jail` button instead of the associated networking commands from the command line of the jail.

 **Add Storage:** configure the jail to access an area of storage as described in :ref:`Add Storage`.